- Bill Digest

 (5) Any other event approved by the Commission in accordance with this Article.

 (b) The Commission shall review and issue sports wagering licenses to qualified applicants.
 The applicant shall complete and submit an application on a form prescribed by the Commission and a licensing fee of one million dollars ($1,000,000).
-If the application is denied, the licensing fee shall be refunded, minus any expenses the Commission incurs in reviewing the application.
+If the application is denied, the licensing fee shall be refunded, minus five percent (5%) of the licensing fee which shall be used by the Commission to offset associated expenses in reviewing the application.

 (c) The application shall set forth all of the following: